dapr/docs/daprdocs/content/en/operations/configuration/increase-request-size.md

 ---
 type: docs
-title: "How-To: Configure Dapr to handle requests that are bigger that 4 MB"
+title: "How-To: Handle large http body requests"
-linkTitle: "Configure request body size"
+linkTitle: "Http request body size"
 weight: 6000
-description: >-
-     How-To: Configure Dapr to handle requests that are bigger that 4 MB.
+description: "Configure http requests that are bigger than 4 MB"
 ---

-## How-To: Configure Dapr to handle requests that are bigger that 4 MB.

-By default Dapr have a limit for the request body size which is a 4 MB, but users can change it by defining `dapr.io/http-max-request-size` flag.
+By default Dapr has a limit for the request body size which is set to 4 MB, however you can change this by defining `dapr.io/http-max-request-size` annotation or `--dapr-http-max-request-size` flag.

 ### Self hosted